Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff ranks 24th in the league with a collective 8.1 strikeouts per nine innings.
+- The pitching staff for the Marlins has a collective 8.1 K/9, which ranks 25th in the league.

-- Marlins pitchers combine to rank 18th in baseball in home runs surrendered (16 total, 1.2 per game).
+- The Marlins rank 15th in baseball in home runs allowed (16 total, 1.1 per game).

-- Rogers (0-2) takes the mound for the Marlins to make his third start of the season.
+- Garrett (0-0) gets the starting nod for the Marlins, his second this season.

-- In his last appearance on Saturday, the left-hander threw 4 2/3 innings against the New York Mets, allowing three earned runs while surrendering four hits.
+- In his last time out on Sunday, the lefty tossed 4 2/3 innings against the New York Mets, allowing two earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.